Fire Testing Strawbale Wall Systems - Results

-I received an email today from Bill Christensen, the proprietor of GreenBuilder.com.
-It holds some very exciting news on recent fire testing of straw bale wall assemblies.
-Of course, those of us building straw bale houses have known that they are extremely resistant to fire; however, now we have proof to back it up!
+Andrew Morrison received an email from Bill Christensen, the proprietor of GreenBuilder.com.
+It held some very exciting news on recent fire testing of strawbale wall assemblies.
+Of course, those involved in building strawbale houses had known that they were extremely resistant to fire; however, this was new proof to back it up!

 Here is what Bill had to say: